 The Travelling Closet provides amazing photos of rescued pets to increase their chance of adoption.
 This program is currently open to our member shelters and rescues.

 Interested in becoming the program coordinator for the Travelling Closet?
-New volunteer position was just posted in October.
-If interested, please send a resume and coverletter to email@example.com with “Travelling Closet Program Coordinator” in the subject line.
+Please send a resume and coverletter to firstname.lastname@example.org with “Travelling Closet Program Coordinator” in the subject line.
 You will be asked to fill out a volunteer application, those selected will be asked to do a phone or skype interview.

 Volunteer photographers travel to animal organizations across Ontario to help them get cute photos of their adoptable pets.
 We provide costumes and props to assist in getting the perfect photo!
 Photo Volunteers are happy to work with shelter staff, foster parents and volunteers to teach them tips and tricks to taking great photos of animals.